4.5 Initiatives promoting social inclusion and raising awareness

 Key initiatives by the Flemish Minister of Education

-In 2018, the Flemish minister of education Hilde Crevits awarded 200,000 euros to eight projects to strengthen vulnerable young people and to combat polarization and radicalization.
+In 2018, the Flemish minister of education Hilde Crevits awarded 200,000 euros to seven projects to strengthen vulnerable young people and to combat polarization and radicalization.
 By means of these projects she wanted to strengthen pupils, teachers and principals in their fight against polarization and radicalization and to strengthen vulnerable pupils.
 The projects are subsidized on the basis of two calls.
-The first call focused on projects to strengthen the position of vulnerable young people, to promote a positive school career and to prevent school dropout, juvenile crime and radicalization.
-The second call concerned grants for the prevention of polarization at school and the management of difficult conversations and class situations.
+The first call focused on projects to strengthen the position of vulnerable young people, to promote a positive school career and to prevent school dropout, juvenile crime and radicalization (more info in Dutch).
+The second call concerned grants for the prevention of polarization at school and the management of difficult conversations and class situations (more info in Dutch).

 Key initiatives by the Flemish Minister of Youth and Minister for Integration

-At the end of 2015, Flemish Minister of Youth (Sven Gatz) and Ministers for Integration (Liesbeth Homans) jointly launched the call for projects 'Positive identity development among young people'.
+At the end of 2015, Flemish Minister of Youth (Sven Gatz) and Minister for Integration (Liesbeth Homans) jointly launched the call for projects 'Positive identity development among young people'.
 With the project call, the ministers wanted to focus on strengthening the position of young people and young adults in society and on increasing their social involvement.
 The ministers mainly wanted to support projects that could turn feelings of exclusion or injustice into positive engagements and that would give young people meaning in the future.
 The call for projects was part of the Flemish action plan for the prevention of radicalization, which was approved by the Flemish Government in the spring of 2015.
 A total of seven projects were subsidized, which started on 1 March 2016.
-Although the projects have been completed, more information or material can still be found online.
+The projects have ended, but more information or material can still be found online.